-At WRC-2000, European Commission strongly supported the CEPT negotiations and helped in lobbying other administrations and regions, in particular by funding industry and consultants.
+At WRC-2000, European Commission strongly supported the CEPT negotiations and helped in gaining support from other administrations and regions, in particular by funding industry and consultants.
 European Commissioner in charge of Transport & Energy Loyola de Palacio participated to the conference and opportunities were created for high-profile contacts with conference delegates.